EcsRx/EcsR3/docs/ecs-r3/introduction/setup.md

 - `EcsR3`
 - `EcsR3.Infrastructure`
-- `EcsR3.Plugins.ReactiveSystems`
 - `EcsR3.Plugins.Views`

 This will provide the basic classes for you to extend, however one fundamental problem is that the infrastructure expects you to be using a DI framework.
 It doesn't really care which DI framework as it provides an interface for you to implement and then consume that in your own `EcsR3Application` implementation.

 So here are the main bits you need:

-- Implement `IDependencyContainer` for your DI framework of choice.
+- Implement `IDependencyRegistry` and `IDependencyResolver` for your DI framework of choice.
 [Here is a Ninject one from examples](https://github.com/EcsRx/ecsr3/blob/master/src/EcsR3.Examples/Dependencies/NinjectDependencyContainer.cs)

-- Implement your own `EcsR3Application` class, giving it an `IDependencyContainer` implementation to use.
+- Implement your own `EcsR3Application` class, giving it an `IDependencyRegistry` implementation to use.
 [Here is one from examples](https://github.com/EcsRx/ecsr3/blob/master/src/EcsR3.Examples/Application/EcsR3ConsoleApplication.cs)

 - Extend your custom `EcsR3Application` implementation for each logical app you need to make, as shown in the EcsR3 console examples

-There are pre-made DI implementations for **Ninject** and **Zenject** so if you can use one of those on your platform GREAT! if not then just pick a DI framework of choice and implement your own handler for it (using the ninject one as an example to base it off).
+There are pre-made DI implementations for **Ninject**, **Microsoft**, **DryIoc**, **AutoFac** and finally **Zenject** so if you can use one of those on your platform GREAT! if not then just pick a DI framework of choice and implement your own handler for it (using the ninject one as an example to base it off).

 > So if you dont know what DI (Dependency Injection) is I recommend you go [read this](https://grofit.gitbooks.io/development-for-winners/content/development/dependency-patterns/dependency-injection.html) and [this](https://grofit.gitbooks.io/development-for-winners/content/development/dependency-patterns/inversion-of-control.html) which will give you a quick overview on what IoC (Inversion of Control) and DI is and how you use it.